Pseudo-timelike loops in signature changing semi-Riemannian manifolds with a transverse radical: Pseudo-causal and pseudo-lightlike curves

 \begin{proposition} ~\textup{\cite{Hawking + Ellis - The large scale structure of spacetime}} The curve $\gamma$ has a finite arc-length in the generalized affine parameter $\mu=\mu(\gamma,E_{1},\ldots,E_{n})$ if and only if $\gamma$ has finite arc-length in any other generalized affine parameter $\mu=\mu(\gamma,\bar{E}_{1},\ldots,\bar{E}_{n})$. \end{proposition}

 ~

 Note that the generalized affine parameter of a curve depends on the chosen basis.
-In effect, one treats the parallel-transported basis of vectors as though they were the orthonormal basis of a Riemannian metric and then defines the \textquotedblleft length\textquotedblright{} of $\gamma(t)$ accordingly.
-Note that if the metric $g$ is positive definite, the generalized affine parameter defined by an orthonormal basis is arc-length.
-This characterization of completeness manages to discern exactly what we wanted to get winnowed.
-Also, the beauty of this definition is that $\mu$ can be defined on any $C^{1}$ curve; it works for null curves just as well as for timelike or spacelike curves.
-Moreover, any curve of unbounded proper length automatically has an unbounded generalized affine parameter~\cite{Beem + Ehrlich + Easley - Global Lorentzian Geometry}.
+Conceptually, one treats the parallel-transported basis vectors as if they were orthonormal with respect to a Riemannian metric, and then defines the ``length'' of \(\gamma(t)\) accordingly.
+In particular, if the metric \(g\) is positive definite, the generalized affine parameter associated with an orthonormal basis coincides with the usual arc-length.

+This notion of completeness succeeds in distinguishing precisely the behavior we intend to capture.
+A further advantage is that \(\mu\) can be defined for any \(C^{1}\) curve, including null curves as well as timelike or spacelike ones.
+Moreover, whenever a curve has unbounded proper length, its generalized affine parameter is necessarily unbounded as well~\cite{Beem + Ehrlich + Easley - Global Lorentzian Geometry}.

 ~